DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-26-dual-running.md

 ### Redirecting candidates (back) to Find

-If a candidate hasn’t chosen a course yet, we direct them to use Find.
+If a candidate has not chosen a course yet, we direct them to use Find.
 However, users are then not able to navigate back to Apply, and potential face the challenge of being caught in a loop.

 - If we open the link to Find in a new window
   Then candidates will be able to keep their location on Apply.